The Delivery System That Collapsed at 15 Clients (And the Scale-Test Protocol I Now Run Before Every Growth Phase)

 If I’d mapped this to 8 clients, I would’ve known not to scale past 13 without fixing it.

-Move 3: Monthly Capacity Review (Ongoing)
+Move 3: Monthly Capacity Review To Track Delivery Limits As You Scale

 I now track capacity monthly to catch approaching limits.